sidwellr/schotter/schotter4.md

 Well, when we click Randomize the target square positions would be different from the positions if we hadn't clicked Randomize.
 But they are still random, so it isn't a difference we would be able to see.
 Put another way, if we just looked at the main window and someone else controlled the control panel without us knowing what they did, we wouldn't be able to tell when they click Randomize.
 Changing the sliders would have a noticable effect after a few seconds, but not clicking Randomize.

 So we no longer need the seeded RNG or the Randomize button.
 So let's clean up our code.
-Starting at the top, we first delete the two ```use nannou::rand``` lines since we no longer need to use that library.
-Then we delete the randomize, seed_label, and seed_text widgets from the widget_ids! macro.
-Struct Stone doesn't change, but we can delete random_seed from the model and the model() function (in two places).
-In update() we delete the ```let mut rng =``` line.
-In key_pressed(), we delete the ```Key::R``` block.
-Finally, in ui_event() we delete the ui.horizontal block with the Randomize button, seed widgets.
+Starting at the top, we first delete the two `use nannou::rand` lines since we no longer need to use that library.
+Then we delete random_seed from the model and the model() function (in two places).
+In update() we delete the `let mut rng =` line.
+In key_pressed(), we delete the `KeyCode::KeyR` block.
+Finally, in update_ui() we delete the ui.horizontal block with the Randomize button and seed widgets.

 Now compiling gives no warnings, and running the program works as we envisioned.
 Let's make some improvements.
 Right now, all of the squares (except for the top row) are in constant motion.
 Let's calm it down a bit by making the squares rest occasionally.
 We can stop a square from moving by setting the velocity values to 0.
 We'll do this randomly by adding the following code: